David Louis Finnegan

 Professor Finnegan teaches property and international law.
 He serves as faculty advisor to the law school’s Jessup International Law Moot Court team.

-David L. Finnegan, Commercial Law Reform and the Private Sector in Tanzania, Global Financial Reform: International Law Intersecting the New World Economy, ILSA Fall Conference, Kolkata, India (October 9, 2009).
+Commercial Law Reform and the Private Sector in Tanzania.
+Conference Presentation.
+Global Financial Reform: International Law Intersecting the New World Economy, ILSA Fall Conference 2009 (October 9, 2009).

-David L. Finnegan, Law and Economic Development, Symposium on the Rule of Law in Africa, Thomas M. Cooley Law School, Lansing, MI (Oct.
-4 2008).
+Law and Economic Development.
+Conference Presentation.
+Symposium on the Rule of Law in Africa, Thomas M. Cooley Law School (October 4, 2008).

-David L. Finnegan, The Pursuit of Effective Justice: Observations on Tanzania’s Commercial Court, World Bank Consultative Meeting on Judicial Systems, Washington, D.C.
+The Pursuit of Efficient Justice: Observations on Tanzania’s Commercial Court (February 2001).
+Background Paper Prepared for World Bank’s World Development Report 2002: Institutions for Markets (2001).
+Presentation at World Bank Consultative Meeting on Judicial Systems, Washington, D.C.
 (May 18, 2001).